 After sketching the challenges that the ICRC was facing in the aftermath of the First World War, this chapter moves to consider its Propaganda Commission.
-This chapter reviews the tools and methods that the ICRC used to raise public awareness among the Swiss people and to be accountable to its benefactors.
-It shows that, despite its international mandate, the ICRC remained a Swiss organization in scope: it appealed to patriotic feelings and strove to convince the Swiss people of their responsibility to financially support the organization’s actions abroad.
-The second part of the chapter considers technical issues concerning the ICRC’s production and use of photos and movies, as well as the impact of ICRC archival practices on historians’ attempts to study these.
-The final section analyses ICRC iconography by dividing photographic subjects into two categories: a primary focus on the organization and its agents, and a secondary, more fluid iconographic approach to victims and the recipients of its humanitarian assistance.
+The chapter reviews the tools and methods that the ICRC used to raise public awareness among the Swiss people and to be accountable to its benefactors.
+It shows that despite its international mandate, the ICRC remained a Swiss organization in scope: it appealed to patriotic feelings and strove to convince the Swiss people of their responsibility to financially support the organization’s actions abroad.
+The second part of the chapter considers technical issues concerning the ICRC’s production and use of photos and movies as well as the impact of ICRC archival practices on historians’ attempts to study these.
+The final section analyzes ICRC iconography by dividing photographic subjects into two categories: a primary focus on the organization and its agents, and a secondary, more fluid iconographic approach to victims and the recipients of its humanitarian assistance.

-Compared to other textual sources, visual media represents a privileged point of access to further nuance the exceptionality of the ICRC and question the principles that are at the core of its mandate – namely humanity, impartiality, neutrality, independence, voluntary status, unity, and universality – during a watershed moment for the organization and world politics.
+Compared to other textual sources, visual media represent a privileged point of access to further nuance the exceptionality of the ICRC and question the principles that are at the core of its mandate – namely, humanity, impartiality, neutrality, independence, voluntary status, unity, and universality – during a watershed moment for the organization and world politics.

-“Making War more Human”
+“Making War More Human”

-The fundamental principles of the Red Cross movement are based on the ICRC’s original mid-19th century mandate, according to which the organization aimed to assist wounded soldiers and neutralize medical personnel.
+The fundamental principles of the Red Cross movement are based on the ICRC’s original mid-nineteenth-century mandate, according to which the organization aimed to assist wounded soldiers and neutralize medical personnel.
 In legal terms, the ICRC is grounded on Swiss civil law and receives its mandate from the state-parties to the Geneva Conventions, which commit to respecting a code of conduct during war.
-It is not a proper inter-governmental organization, such as the United Nations, nor a non-governmental organization.
+It is not a proper intergovernmental organization, such as the United Nations, nor a nongovernmental organization.

 The mandate of the ICRC evolved over time and space.
 The First World War represented a watershed for the organization.
-Besides sick and wounded combatants, delegates of the ICRC – who acted as the arm of the organization – assisted prisoners of war; in addition the ICRC established the International Prisoner of War Agency.
+Besides sick and wounded combatants, delegates of the ICRC – who acted as the arm of the organization – assisted prisoners of war; in addition, the ICRC established the International Prisoner of War Agency.
 Operating until the end of 1919 from its headquarters in Geneva, the Agency collected lists of the wounded, dead, and prisoners of war from all sides and took charge of transmitting this information to governments and families.
 For this work, the ICRC was awarded the Nobel Prize in 1917.

 Immediately after the signing of the General Armistice on 27 November 1918, the ICRC announced that it would expand its mandate from “oeuvres de guerre” to “oeuvres de paix.”
 On one hand, this announcement responded to the dire humanitarian conditions of the European population at the end of the First World War.
 Faced with few or no governmental responses, international organizations, often supported by the military, helped save hundreds of thousands of adults and children from untimely deaths in the countries of Central, Eastern, and South-Eastern Europe, as well as Russia and the Near East.
 On the other hand, the ICRC justified its actions by framing former prisoners of war, civilians stricken by epidemics, those displaced by the war, and needy children as “victims of war.”
 Soon after, the ICRC shifted from focusing on international wars to including internal civil wars, such as those in mandate Syria, Hungary, and later Spain.